-Berfin Azdal, İstanbul - Sixth hearing of human rights defenders who are charged with “committing a crime on behalf of a terrorist organization whilst not being a member” and “membership in a terrorist organization” was held at İstanbul 35.
-High Criminal Court.
-The court upheld Amnesty Turkey Honorary Chair Taner Kılıç’s ban on leaving the country and adjourned the hearing until 21 March.
+Berfin Azdal, İstanbul – Five human rights advocates faced charges of “committing a crime on behalf of a terrorist organization whilst not being a member” and “membership in a terrorist organization” at İstanbul 35th High Criminal Court today.
+The court chose to continue to prohibit Taner Kılıç, the Honorary Chair of Amnesty Turkey, from leaving the country.

-Amnesty Turkey Honorary Chair Taner Kılıç, Günal Kurşun and Veli Acu from Rights Agenda, Nejat Taştan from Association for Monitoring Equal Rights, İlknur Üstün from Women’s Coalition and defense lawyers were present in the hearing.
+Along with Kılıç, Günal Kurşun and Veli Acu from Rights Agenda, Nejat Taştan from the Association for Monitoring Equal Rights and İlknur Üstün from Women’s Coalition have all been charged.
+All were present with their lawyers.

 Murat Dinçer, a lawyer for the defense, argued that the trial itself is defamatory to the defendants and raised concerns about perceived idleness on the part of the panel of judges in processing the case file’s documents and reports.